jackling-yx/Medicly/README.md

-# Medicly - Your health in your hands.
+# 🏥 Medicly - Your health in your hands 🏥

 ## About